Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 {% end %}

 As temperature is a statistical measure of itself, the second law predicts that **it is probabilistically most likely that entropy will increase in a closed system**.
 This prevents processes from being reversible; a cup falling off a table is unlikely to return back to the top of the table.
 In fact, the likelihood of a falling cup returning to the table is so, so low that in any non-astronomical timespan, it will essentially never occur.

+## Conclusion

+In this guide, we have gone through a tour of the essentials of classical physics, but this is far from all physics has to offer!
+For more on classical mechanics and special relativity, see the [advanced classical mechanics](@/advanced-classical-mech/index.md) guide; to learn about the classical theory of electricity and magnetism, see the [electromagnetic theory](@/electromagnetism/index.md) guide; and for physics beyond the classical realm, see the [introductory quantum mechanics](@/intro-quantum-phys.md) guide.
+The world of physics awaits you!